-Action Initiative Start Date (planned) Responsible Departme nt E08.
+Action Initiative Start Date (planned) Responsible Departme nt Progress Update Budget 2020-21 (000's) Budget 2022-23 (000's) Progress Score 2021 E08.
 Review and inventory all job descriptions and collective bargaining agreements of workgroups with outdoor staff to identify existing language and requirements regarding work in hot/cold conditions.
-2022-2025 Occupational Health and Safety E09.
+2022-2025 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. <see A02&gt;</see Not started E09.
 Conduct a staff safety and productivity assessment of outdoor activities under extreme heat and extreme cold in order to define potential thresholds where non-essential services are stopped until favourable climate conditions return.
-2026-2029 Occupational Health and Safety E. Begin proactive discussions with outdoor staff, labour units, and leadership on climate change impacts, risk to current operations, and potential adaptive strategies.
-E10.
+2026-2029 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. <see A02&gt;</see Not started E. Begin proactive discussions with outdoor staff, labour units, and leadership on climate change impacts, risk to current E10.
 Create a list of alternative tasks that could be completed by outdoor staff during extreme temperatures to increase employee safety and minimize negative salary impacts of non-essential work stoppages.
-2026-2029 Occupational Health and Safety E11.
+2026-2029 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. <see A02&gt;</see Not started strategies.
+E11.
 Ensure pest preparedness and extreme heat/cold internal safety training and processes consider the diversity of the City's workforce.
-2026-2029 Occupational Health and Safety E12.
+2026-2029 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. \$0 <see A02&gt;</see Not started E12.
 Explore and define alternative scheduling options to reduce the exposure of outdoor staff to the "hottest hours of the day" based on learnings and practices in other municipalities where extreme heat is prevalent.
-2026-2029 Occupational Health and Safety E13.
+2026-2029 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. <see A02&gt;</see Not started E13.
 Discuss current seasonal hiring practices with outdoor staff to meet the needs of more variable seasonal transitions and a potentially longer summer season.
-Occupational Health and Safety F. Define pilot project opportunities for extreme heat/cold management and pest preparedness through new equipment procurement.
+2026-2029 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. <see A02&gt;</see Not started F. Define pilot project opportunities for extreme heat/cold management and pest preparedness through new equipment procurement.
 F14.
 Work with outdoor staff to explore potential pilot projects for extreme heat and cold management and pest preparedness equipment.
 Examples could include lawn mower canopies, pop-up shade tents, and mosquito netting.
-2026-2029 Occupational Health and Safety
+2026-2029 Occupational Health and Safety No progress.
+Initiation to begin in 2023 as operating funding approved for climate adaptation implementation. \$0 <see A02&gt;</see Not started